ejeschke/ginga/doc/manual/customizing.rst

 Ginga has a flexible table-driven layout scheme for dynamically creating workspaces and mapping the available plugins to workspaces.
-This layout can be specified with a Python structure (`layout`) or a JSON structure (`layout.json`) file in the configuration area (Ginga will default to the Python format).
-By default, Ginga will will update its window size, position and some layout information to the layout file when the program is closed.
+This layout can be specified with a Python structure (`layout`) in the configuration area.
+If there is no file initially, Ginga will use the built in default layout.
+Ginga will will update its window size, position and some layout information to the layout file when the program is closed, creating a new custom layout.
 Upon a subsequent startup Ginga will attempt to restore the window to the saved configuration.

 .. note:: The name of the layout file is set in the general
           configuration file (``general.cfg``) as the value for